Simi23/szazharminchet-repozitorium/networking/nat64.md

 >
 > The **IPv4 pool** is the pool for the **source address translation**.
 It does not have to match the IPv4 address of the router.
 {.is-info}

+# Other guides

+Check out [Playbook Collection: NAT64](/ansible/playbook/cisco/nat64) to configure this network with Ansible.